pablogarciaamolina/Eye-Tracker/README.md

 `draw_polygons()` performs the same as the previous method but returns an image with the detected polygons, i.e., with colored contours and their names written.

-### `tracker.py`
+#### `tracker.py`
-This module implements all the necessary functions to run the Tracker, in this case, the eye tracker.
+This module implements all the necessary functions to run the `Tracker`, in this case, the eye tracker.
 It enables the detection of a person's face and eyes and paints them in real-time.

 `create_gray()` creates a grayscale copy of the image, which is crucial for image processing.